 The following provides information about the study.

-The purpose of this study is to examine various behavioral, social, and emotional changes that result from engaging in an OBH and CBT treatment program designed for adolescents.
+The purpose of this study is to examine various behavioral, social, and emotional changes that result from engaging in an Outdoor Behavioral Healthcare and Short Term Residential treatment program designed for adolescents.
 Behavioral measures based on depressive, anxious and substance use symptoms will be assessed.
 Understanding the behavioral, social and emotional mechanisms associated with these treatments and how they are modulated before and after treatment will provide new knowledge necessary for developing more effective treatments.
-The overall purpose of this study is to examine the effectiveness of OBH and CBT treatments for adolescents.
+The overall purpose of this study is to examine the effectiveness of OBH and STR treatments for adolescents.

 Please read the following information to determine whether your child is eligible for the study.